metabase/metabase/docs/people-and-groups/changing-session-expiration.md

 ## Session age

-The session age is the maximum time that a person stays logged in (even if the browser is closed).
+The session age is the maximum time that a person stays logged into Metabase (even if the person closes the browser).

 You can set the environment variable [`MAX_SESSION_AGE`](../configuring-metabase/environment-variables.md#max_session_age):